Battle rages over strategic Syrian town of Saraqeb as humanitarian catastrophe unfolds

 Turkish President Tayyip Erdogan said developments were turning in Ankara’s favor, three weeks after the armed rebel opposition lost the northwestern town at the crossroads of two main highways to the Russian-backed Syrian government forces.

-Russian state television said Turkish military specialists were using shoulder-fired missiles to try to shoot down Russian and Syrian military aircraft over Idlib province - a development that if confirmed would mark a serious escalation of the conflict.
+Russian state television said Turkish military specialists were using using shoulder-fired missiles to try to shoot down Russian and Syrian military aircraft over Idlib province - a development which if confirmed would mark a serious escalation of the conflict.

 Syrian warplanes also launched renewed air strikes on Thursday on residential areas of Idlib city, witnesses said.